chadgmoore/whereTheLightGathers-blot/README.md

 # whereTheLightGathers-blot
 A theme for the Blot blogging platform

-This theme was heavily inspired by the designs of [Leo Babauta](https://leobabauta.com) website [mnmlist](http://mnmlist.com/) and the work of [Manuel Moreale](https://manuelmoreale.com).
+This theme was heavily inspired by the design of [mnmlist](http://mnmlist.com/), a website by [Leo Babauta](https://leobabauta.com) and the work of [Manuel Moreale](https://manuelmoreale.com).

-This is a theme foe use with the [blot.im](http://blot.im) blogging platform.
+This is a theme for use with the [blot.im](http://blot.im) blogging platform.
 It's wonderful, you should check it out.

 This theme is authored by [Chad Moore](https://chadmoore.net).
 Feel free to fork it and modify it.
 Send me an [email](mailto:chad@chadmoore.net) to tell me all about the cool things you do with it.